cmdjKiTsuNe/Genetic-Disease-Detection-Program/README.md

 #About The Author:

 I am a 17-year-old high school student from China.
 My school is a boarding school, so I can only update or respond to feedback every other week when I go home.
 In the future, I want to study a life science-related major in college and have a strong interest in the application of Python in the field of life sciences and its derivative libraries.
 I also hope to make good works and try to solve practical problems.
-If you have experience in this area, I look forward to your help with this project.
+If you have experience in this field, I look forward to your help with this project.

 # Chinese